minorua/TileLayerPlugin/README.md

 Note: Use tab character to separate fields!

 ## ChangeLog
-version 0.40.2
+version 0.50-dev
-* Print quality improvement
+* Reprojection support

 version 0.40
 * Moved to the web menu.
 * Moved settings to add layer dialog.
 * Default range of zoom level was changed to [0, 18].
+* Print quality improvement

 version 0.30
 * Fixed "Could not draw" error that occurs in 64-bit QGIS (OSGeo4W64).